IronHacker74/iOS-Ultimate-Pong/README.md

 A future version of Pong that has helped me understand how to make a game in the native iOS environment using SKSpriteNode.

-This app was designed in Sketch to help grasp the details and features to build.
+This applications UI was designed in Sketch to help grasp the details and features to build.